Particular/docs.particular.net/nservicebus/azure-storage-persistence/index.md

 ## How to enable persistence with Azure Storage Services

 First add a reference to the assembly that contains the Azure storage persisters.
-When working with NServiceBus v5 or lower the recommended way of doing this is by adding a NuGet package reference to `NServiceBus.Azure`.
-For NServiceBus v6 and higher the NuGet package reference will be to `NServiceBus.Persistence.AzureStorage`.
+When working with NServiceBus Version 5 or lower the recommended way of doing this is by adding a NuGet package reference to `NServiceBus.Azure`.
+For NServiceBus Version 6 and above the NuGet package reference will be to `NServiceBus.Persistence.AzureStorage`.

 If self hosting, the persistence technology could be configured using the configuration API and the extension method found in both the `NServiceBus.Azure` and `NServiceBus.Persistence.AzureStorage` assemblies.